-The widgets on each tab are interactive; you can set
+The widgets on each tab are interactive.
+You can set

-widgets included in the tab to focus on the information you need.
+focus on the information you need.

 You can sort the data by bytes, sessions,

-objects.
+gateways, and profiles.
 The available options vary by widget.

 The graphical display options are treemap,